sst/guide/_chapters/s3-as-a-serverless-service.md

         Name: ${self:custom.stage}-AttachmentsBucket
 ```

-Most of the `Resources:` section should be fairly straightforward.
+Most of the `Resources:` section should be fairly straightforward and is based on [Part II of this guide]({% link _chapters/configure-s3-in-serverless.md %}).
 So let's go over the cross-stack exports in the `Outputs:` section.

 1. Just as in the [DynamoDB service]({% link _chapters/dynamodb-as-a-serverless-service.md %}), we are exporting the [ARN]({% link _chapters/what-is-an-arn.md %}) (`AttachmentsBucketArn`) and the name of the bucket (`AttachmentsBucketName`).